Discover the best things to do and what to avoid in Cape Town during New Year’s Eve celebrations.

-Avoid the harbour on January 1 though, because everything will probably be closed.
-However, starting from January 2, the Victoria & Alfred Waterfront once again will be full of welcoming people, plenty of tourists, and lots of entertainment opportunities.
+Avoid the harbor on 1 January though, because everything will probably be closed.
+However, starting from 2 January, the Victoria & Alfred Waterfront once again will be full of welcoming people, plenty of tourists, and lots of entertainment opportunities.
 Can you handle the madness?

 Cape Town is famous for its abundant fauna and flora too, not just for its nightlife.
 The Kirstenbosch Botanical Gardens for instance, are an excellent spot to check out during your trip.
 The all-natural reserve is one of the most beautiful botanical gardens in the whole world.
 There’s also a conservatory and a souvenir shop onsite, if you want to buy gifts for your loved ones.
 Nearly 9,000 plant species populate the gardens.
 Prepare yourself for the enthralling fragrance of the flowers from the moment you step in.

 And now it’s time for something different.
 Although Cape Town is overflowing with exquisite wildlife and unreal natural reserves, the city offers so much more than that.
 The Diamond Museum for example, is one of its hidden attractions.
 It is located at the Clock Tower Precinct, near the V&A Waterfront and the whole ensemble of diamonds was a gift from a famous jeweler.
 The non-profit organization’s purpose is to make people value the cultural meaning of a diamond as well, not just its monetary value.
 They say diamonds are a girl’s best friend; so if you want to take your wife someplace nice and romantic, the Diamond Museum is an excellent choice.